 Is Privacy Shield bullet proof?

 Probably not.
 Penny Pritzker, the former US State Secretary of Commerce, said on 12 July 2016 in announcing the deal that she thought it would ‘withstand scrutiny’ and that she had been speaking with the chair of WP29 to try and reduce her concerns.
 Commissioner Jourová also said she was confident it would survive a court challenge.
 In our view it is unlikely that the concerns about Privacy Shield will disappear so quickly.
 We talked about the challenges to Privacy Shield when we spoke with Max Schrems on 21 October 2016.
 You can find a summary of that interview here – http://www.corderycompliance.com/interview-with-max-schrems/.
 Max Schrems said in that interview “Privacy Shield is Safe Harbor with flowers on it – it will probably be killed by the European Court”.

 Could it be challenged by Regulators?

 In November 2016 ten German data protection authorities announced that they had sent a survey to 500 organisations asking for details of their data protection strategy.
 Around 150 of these questionnaires were sent by the Bavarian Data Protection Commissioner.
 Initially the businesses had been sent a questionnaire for them to complete and return to the relevant regulator.
 The document asks specific questions about the business’ use of Privacy Shield and other methods of dealing with international data transfer.
 Additionally the questionnaire asks for details of specific data transfers to the USA including in areas like helpdesk support, travel management, CRM, marketing, recruitment, collaboration platforms, quality management and cloud.

-In addition there are rumours that Austria, Bulgaria, Croatia and Slovenia abstained from the Article 31 vote and it could be that Regulators from some of those countries may also take an interest, although the WP29 statement on 26 July 2016 makes an immediate challenge less likely.
+In addition there are rumours that Austria, Bulgaria, Croatia and Slovenia abstained from the Article 31 vote and it could be that Regulators from some of those countries may also take an interest, although as time passes this makes an immediate challenge less likely.
 Privacy Shield is certainly open to challenge in the same way as Safe Harbor was.
 In effect its legal status is similar to Safe Harbor – an adequacy finding from the European Commission.